Robust Counterfactual Inference in Markov Decision Processes: Evaluation

 \subsection{Interval CFMDP Bounds and Runtimes}

 Table \ref{tab: bounds} reports average counterfactual probability bound widths (excluding transitions where the upper bound is $0$) for each MDP, averaged over $20$ observed paths.
-We compare the bounds under counterfactual stability (CS) and monotonicity (M) assumptions, CS alone, and no assumptions. \jl{These results indicate that the assumptions are not overly restrictive (i.e., they do not exclude too many causal models), as they do not significantly narrow the bounds, yet still exclude implausible counterfactuals such as those in the example in Figure \ref{fig:gumbel-max-scm-unintuitive-probs}.} Table \ref{tab: times} compares the average time needed to generate the interval CFMDP vs.\ the Gumbel-max SCM CFMDP for 20 observations. \jl{The GridWorld and Frozen Lake experiments were run single-threaded, while Sepsis and Aircraft were run in parallel.} Generating the interval CFMDP is significantly faster as it uses exact analytical bounds, whereas the Gumbel-max CFMDP requires sampling from the Gumbel distribution to estimate counterfactual transition probabilities. \jl{In particular, across the five case studies, our approach is $4$ to $251$ times faster than the Gumbel-max method.} Since constructing counterfactual MDPs is the main bottleneck in both approaches, ours is more efficient overall and suitable for larger MDPs.
+We compare the bounds under counterfactual stability (CS) and monotonicity (M) assumptions, CS alone, and no assumptions. \jl{These results indicate that the assumptions are not overly restrictive (i.e., they do not exclude too many causal models), as they do not significantly narrow the bounds, yet still exclude implausible counterfactuals such as those in the example in Figure \ref{fig:gumbel-max-scm-unintuitive-probs}.} \camera{In Appendix \ref{app: additional experiments} we further examine the impact of these assumptions on policy robustness, showing that relaxing the assumptions leads to a slight reduction in performance in most environments, but the policies still outperform the worst-case performance of the Gumbel-max approach.} Table \ref{tab: times} compares the average time needed to generate the interval CFMDP vs.\ the Gumbel-max SCM CFMDP for 20 observations. \jl{The GridWorld and Frozen Lake experiments were run single-threaded, while Sepsis and Aircraft were run in parallel.} Generating the interval CFMDP is significantly faster as it uses exact analytical bounds, whereas the Gumbel-max CFMDP requires sampling from the Gumbel distribution to estimate counterfactual transition probabilities. \jl{In particular, across the five case studies, our approach is $4$ to $251$ times faster than the Gumbel-max method.} Since constructing counterfactual MDPs is the main bottleneck in both approaches, ours is more efficient overall and suitable for larger MDPs.